RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 Under no circumstances will Jefferson (Jeff) and/or Roberta (Bert) Hix has any opportunity to gain control of anything.
 They and/or any of their proxies are prohibited from obtaining any disposed possessions through estate sale, auction, or other means of disposition.

-KEH (https://www.keh.com) is a buyer and seller of used camera equipment in Smyrna, Georgia and will be referenced as KEH.
+KEH (https://www.keh.com/) is a buyer and seller of used camera equipment in Smyrna, Georgia and will be referenced as KEH.<br>
+B&H (https://www.bhphotovideo.com/) is a major retailer, brick and mortar store and online presence, of photography, video, televisions, entertainment systems, computer and accessories, optics, smartphones,tablets and accessories, based in New York City, New York.
+The company will be referred to as B&H. The company follows the Jewish sabbath and holy holidays.
+Their hours of operation can be found at: https://www.bhphotovideo.com/find/HelpCenter/StoreInfo.jsp

 ## Camera equipment
 - Canon A-1, Motor Drive MA: these have my Social Security Number engraved.
 It must be made illegible before disposition.
 I hate to